raymonduchen/CarND-P2-Traffic-Sign-Classifier/README.md

 [image14]: ./result_image/trail4.png "training result trial4"
 [image15]: ./result_image/new_test_image.png "new test image"
 [image16]: ./result_image/top5.png "top 5"

-## Rubric Points
-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

----
-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

 ### Data Set Summary & Exploration